centralelyon/aquanote/README.md

 ### Basic usage:

-ou need to run 2 servers:
+You need to run 2 servers:

-1/ One that handles the mapping of files:
+1/ A server to deliver the files:

 ```sh
 python local.py
 ```

-2/ And the other one that handles the interface:
+2/ Another server that hosts the web application:

 ```sh
 python -m http.server